theforeman/smart_proxy_dhcp_bluecat/README.md

 # SmartProxyDhcpBlueCat

-This plugin adds a new DHCP provider for managing records with BlueCat Address Manager
+This plugin adds a new DHCP provider for managing records with BlueCat Address Manager.
+The Provider manages dhcp reservations and A&PTR records.

 ## Installation